-A. Organize a series of September 2004 Planning Workshops to bring together participants who have a stake in improving educational and training opportunities for Nebraska citizens through eLearning.
+A. Organize a series of October 2004 Planning Workshops to bring together participants who have a stake in improving educational and training opportunities for Nebraska citizens through eLearning.

-- 1. Planning Workshop Products: - An assessment of current 2004 Course management tool software usage among higher education and K-12 schools; - Synthesis of planning workshop contributions to reach a common vision statement for eLearning in Nebraska; - Perform a gap analysis between current usage and the future vision of eLearning in Nebraska. - a.
-Lead Entity: Staff of the Nebraska Information Technology Commission, working in concert with the NITC Education Council, and staff of the University of Nebraska Computer Services Network.
+- 1. Planning Workshop Products: - An assessment of current 2004 Course management tool software usage among higher education and K-12 schools; - Synthesis of planning workshop contributions to reach a common vision statement for eLearning in Nebraska; - Perform a gap analysis between current usage and the future vision of eLearning in Nebraska.

-- b.
-Timeframe: September 20-28, 2004 c.
-Funding: Travel expenses of \$750. - B. Develop a design document detailing the technology components, standards, costs and administration of a Nebraska eLearning Knowledge Repository for the sharing of educational content.
+- a.
+Lead Entity: Staff of the Nebraska Information Technology Commission, working in cooperation with the NITC Education Council, and staff of the University of Nebraska Computer Services Network. - b.
+Timeframe: October 10-29, 2004 - c.
+Funding: Travel expenses of \$1500. - d.
+Status (March 2005): Six workshops were conducted between October 11 and 22, 2004.
+Summary documents will be posted to an Angel collaborative community site for threaded discussion among the workshop participants. - B. Develop a design document detailing the technology components, standards, costs and administration of a Nebraska eLearning Knowledge Repository for the sharing of educational content.

 - 1. Development of an eLearning Knowledge Repository design document. - a.
 Lead Entity: Staff of the Nebraska Information Technology Commission, working in concert with the NITC Education Council, and staff of the University of Nebraska Computer Services Network. - b.
 Timeframe: June 30, 2005 - c.
-Funding: No funding required for this task. - C. Work with education and staff development professionals to document strategies, techniques and tools used in course management and create a clearinghouse of eLearning best practices and training modules.
+Funding: No funding required for this action item. - d.
+Status (March 2005): In progress. - C. Work with education and staff development professionals to document strategies, techniques and tools used in course management and create a clearinghouse of eLearning best practices and training modules.

 - 1. Creation of a clearinghouse of eLearning best practices and training modules. - a.
 Lead Entity: Staff of the Nebraska Information Technology Commission, working in concert with the NITC Education Council, and staff of the University of Nebraska Computer Services Network. - b.
 Timeframe: December 31, 2005 - c.
-Funding: No funding required for this task.
+Funding: No funding required for this action item. - d.
+Status (March 2005): In progress.